spark-brc/apex-ua/README.md

 - Using the [cd](https://www.computerhope.com/issues/chusedos.htm) command in the Miniconda DOS box, navigate to the location where you have `environment.yml` the file and type: `mamba env create -f environment.yml` and hit ENTER.

-Then change virtual environment to `apex-ua`:
+After your virtual environment setup is complete, change the environment to `apex-ua`:
 ```bash
 conda activate apex-ua
 ```